What is STAREBEI?

 What are the reporting requirements?

 The main research product of a STAREBEI project should ideally be a thesis and/or research paper, preferably publishable in a recognised scientific publication.
 At the end of the research project, the EIB co-tutor compiles a final report on the outcomes and activities of the project.
 The final report should also include a research report by the researcher explaining the work carried out and short evaluation reports by the two STAREBEI tutors.The university should have on its website a page on the STAREBEI-supported research activity.
 The results of the project should be in the public domain and adequately disseminated to produce maximum benefit to the scientific and professional communities.The researcher is expected to present the STAREBEI project in the annual meeting organised at the EIB in Luxembourg.
 The EIB co-tutor is responsible for reporting to the EIB Institute on the activities and progress of the project during the research period.

-– Financial integration, investment and risk sharing – a granular perspective and Understanding Financial Constraints in the MENA Region, Paris School of Economics.
+– Financial integration, investment and risk sharing – a granular perspective, Paris School of Economics.
+Click here for research.

 – Do IFIs make a difference?
 The impact of EIB lending support for SMEs in Central and Eastern Europe during the global financial crisis, Frankfurt School of Finance & Management.